AndyBRoswell/basic_struts/README.md

 import jakarta.*
 ```

-because Tomcat 10 uses Servlet 5.0 API, part of Jakarta EE 9.
+because Tomcat 10 uses Servlet API 5.0 (released in 2020-09-07), part of Jakarta EE 9.
 Hence, the highest version of Tomcat you can use is 9.0.55 up to when this README was created.